A warm welcome to our St Nicholas Australind website.

 We are a church with a 'Kingdom' Mindset

 We see the grace of God in all Christian churches.
 We do not seek to compete with other churches but work with them to further the kingdom of God.
 We coordinate termly Combined Churches Prayer Meetings with other churches in our local area.
 We support local, national and worldwide missions - eg YouthCare, Bush Church Aid and the Church Missionary Society.
 We support directly two youth chaplains in our area, both financially and in prayer.
+We are the learning hub for Local Houses of Prayer in WA.

 We are a prayerful church